ChandlerRobinson/ReadMeGenerator/output/README.md

   - [Questions](#questions)

   ## Installation
-  npm install
+  git pull

   ## Usage
-  git pull from gitlab
+  answer questions to generate readme

   ## License
   This project is licensed under the MIT license.